-For the uninitiated, Baku is the capital of Azerbaijan, and boasts the distinction of being the largest city in the world below sea level.
+For the uninitiated, Baku is the capital of Azerbaijan, and boasts the distinction of being the largest city in the world below the sea level.

 Will that have an impact upon the outcome of this match?
 Probably not, but it’s still the kind of random fact you can impress your friends with!

 This is a crucial game in the shake-up of Group A, really.
-It would be generally accepted by most that Italy will finish top of the pile given that they will play all three of their games at the Stadio Olimpico, and so the other three teams in the bracket are all battling it out for second place and a place in the last 16.
+It would be generally accepted by most that Italy will finish top of the pile given that they will play all three of their games at the Stadio Olimpico, and so the other three teams in the bracket are all battling it out for second place and a place in the final 16.

 So how do we see this game panning out?
 For that, we’ll have to take a deep dive into this Wales vs Switzerland preview.